Welcome to my Grocery Shopping 101 series! I have five posts planned for the week, which I hope will cover all of the bases:

 However, if you have questions in the meantime, please don’t hestiate to ask.
 Sometimes, I ramble off things and miss important info! 😉

 So, I get a lot of questions from readers about my grocery shopping habits.
 I’m a cheapskate at heart and grew up without a lot of money, so I’ve learned how to get creative with my spending.
 Nowadays, Mal and I have a budget of $75 per week ($300 for the month) and we rarely ever go over it, unless we’re hosting a get-together or buying booze.
-This week, we only spent $24 for an entire week’s worth of groceries, which isn’t typical, but definitely possible thanks to some serious meal planning.
+This week, we only spent $24 for an entire week’s worth of groceries, which isn’t typical, but definitely possible thanks to some printable coupons and serious meal planning.

 I’m all about saving money at the grocery store, but much of it happens before I even leave my house.
 I do all of my planning on Sunday morning, and it doesn’t take me more than 10-15 minutes.